 - God will bring the children who need to come.

 - Workers will be encouraged in their faith.

 Let God be in Control

 Sometimes our best plans don't work out as we imagined.
 The craft is too difficult.
 The kids didn't seem to listen to the story.
 No one liked the snack.
 Don't let little disasters get you down.
 Vacation Bible School is God's tool to show himself to the children and families in your church and community.
 He is in control of all the circumstances and he knows how to turn all circumstances for good.
-So get ready to see what God has in mind for you and your church at VBS!
+So get ready to see what God has in mind for you and your church!